Yan-Oliveira/doc-fao/content/advanced-escalations.rst

 - be resumed
 - and be restarted.

 Ticket attributes, like its status or certain events like creating or answering a ticket, can be used as a trigger.
-For example, an escalation can start when a ticket is created, is stopped, or when the ticket is answered by the agent.
+For example, an escalation can start when a ticket is created, but the escalation can stop when the ticket is answered by the agent.
 If the status of a ticket is changed to *Pending Reminder*, the escalation is suspended, but if the status is changed back to *Open*, the escalation resumes.
 An up-to-date display of the escalation time left makes accurate service time management possible.

 In the ticket view, the new widget *Escalation Information* appears.
 This shows through the use of different colors and numerical values whether or not: